mtb-technology/docker-automail/README.md

 * * *
 ## About

-This will build a Docker Image for [FreeScout](https://automail.net/) - An open source Helpscout / Zendesk alternative.
+This will build a Docker Image for [Automail](https://automail.net/)

 * Automatically installs and sets up installation upon first start